 CW: I don’t think I idolize people too much, but I do take inspiration.
 My parents taught me everything I know and supported me through my whole career.
 I love that they’re athletes who have been happily married for over 30 years—and they’ve raised good kids.
 Looking to the future for me, I hope to be known as not only an athlete but, once I have a family, also as someone who raised her kids to be good people.
 That would be amazing.

-PHOTOGRAPHY BY GABOR JUTINA; STYLING BY KATHERINE LANDE; PHOTOGRAPHY ASSISTANT: HUSTON OCHOA; DIGITAL TECH: TONI LAI; Hair by Steven Hoeppner; Makeup by Taryll Atkins; Special thanks to Captain Michael at Classic Sailing Charters, classicsailingcharters.com
+Photography by: PHOTOGRAPHY BY GABOR JUTINA; STYLING BY KATHERINE LANDE; PHOTOGRAPHY ASSISTANT: HUSTON OCHOA; DIGITAL TECH: TONI LAI; Hair by Steven Hoeppner; Makeup by Taryll Atkins; Special thanks to Captain Michael at Classic Sailing Charters, classicsailingcharters.com